-ECON 4610 International Economics (3)
+ECON 4610 International Economics (3) F or SU

 Prerequisite: ECON 2010, and Junior standing

 Process of international commerce.
 Theory of trade and exchange rates, institutional and legal environment, current policy issues, analysis of international trade and finance, causes and effects of protection, balance of payments, foreign exchange market, international monetary and financial systems, and international economic cooperation and competition.